-- d) Proportion of data that are estimated - The proportion of data that are estimated is as set out below.
+d) Proportion of data that are estimated

+The proportion of data that are estimated is as set out below.

-For the percentage of revenues earned by investee companies which are from the energy transition sector, all data is estimated.
+For the percentage of investee companies whose revenues are positively aligned with the achievement of the United Nations Sustainable Development Goals, all data is estimated.

-For the weighted average ESG score for the portfolio, ESG scores from an external provider are available for approximately 90% of the portfolio.
+For the weighted average ESG score for the portfolio, ESG scores from an external provider are available for approximately 98% of the portfolio.
 Estimates are not used.
 It should be noted that these percentages are approximate and subject to change from time to time due to changes in the investment portfolio and changes in the availability of data for companies.

-For the weighted average carbon intensity of the portfolio, reported data are available for approximately 86% of the portfolio and estimated data is used for approximately 8% while the balance is excluded as no data, either estimated or reported, is available.
+For the weighted average carbon intensity of the portfolio, reported data are available for approximately 87.2% of the portfolio and estimated data is used for approximately 12.8%.
+Data (estimated or reported) is available for all holdings, though this may not always be the case.
 It should be noted that these percentages are approximate and subject to change from time to time due to changes in the investment portfolio and changes in the availability of data for companies.